Red Cross heads again for Mariupol as Russia shifts Ukraine focus

 Aiming to lower nuclear tensions with Russia, the U.S. military cancelled an intercontinental ballistic missile test that it had initially aimed only to delay, the Air Force told Reuters.

-But the United States and its European allies have sent Ukraine military assistance, including an additional $300 million dollars in aid announced by the Pentagon late on Friday.
-The new aid includes laser-guided rocket and anti-drone systems.
+But the United States and its European allies have sent Ukraine military assistance.
+Late on Friday, the Pentagon announced an additional $300 million worth, that included laser-guided rocket and anti-drone systems.

 Washington will also work with allies to transfer Soviet-made tanks to Ukraine to bolster its defences in Donbas, the New York Times said, citing a U.S. official.
 The Pentagon declined to comment to Reuters, while the White House did not immediately respond.